 Example: the metric Pages/Session displays the average number of pages viewed per session.

-You will find Monetization in the left menu bar of GA4 and it contains your Ecommerce reports.
-This was formerly Conversion in Universal Analytics.
+You will find Monetization in the left menu bar of Google Analytics and it contains your Ecommerce reports.

 Inside of your Monetization reports you will find purchase stats for your website or app.
 Some of the information you’ll find in these reports are